Reflections on the 17 Beethoven String Quartets: The Metronome Markings (Part 5 of 5)

 By Paul Katz

-It’s been a personal joy for me to revisit the album notes I wrote 45 years ago for the Cleveland Quartet’s recorded Beethoven Quartet Cycle on RCA Victor.
+It’s 2020, we are celebrating Beethoven’s 250th birthday, and I decided it is the perfect time to revisit the album notes I wrote 45 years ago for the Cleveland Quartet’s recorded Beethoven Quartet Cycle on RCA Victor.
 The 17 quartets of Beethoven were the core of our 26-year career as we immersed ourselves in research, score study, years of exhilarating rehearsals, two recorded cycles, 30 complete cycles in the major capitals of the world, and literally thousands of Beethoven quartet performances.
 Musicians generally agree that there is no other music as rewarding or profound in all of western music.
-These masterpieces have challenged me as a musician and enriched my life -what a privileged existence!
+These masterpieces have challenged me as a musician and enriched my life – what a privileged existence!

-Formed in 1969, the CQ knew only 2 Beethoven quartets for the 1970 Beethoven bi-centennial year, but we joked that we would be ready for 2020!
-Though the Cleveland Quartet is no longer active, I could not let this special year go by without participating in some way, and so I returned to my notes written between 1975-1980, and reduced and edited them for this series of CelloBello blogs.
+Formed in 1969, the CQ knew only 2 Beethoven quartets for the 1970 Beethoven bi-centennial year, but we joked that we would be ready for a cycle in 2020!
+Though it’s 50 years later and the Cleveland Quartet is no longer active, I could not let this special year go by without participating in some way, and so I returned to my notes written between 1975-1980, and reduced and edited them for this series of CelloBello blogs.
 The original project was voluminous – 3 boxed sets of LP vinyl, with written liner notes discussing each individual quartet.
-I have taken about 20% of that original project and present it here in a five-part series.
+I have taken about 20% of that original project and rewrote it for CelloBello in five-parts: The Early, Middle, Late Quartets, the Metronome Markings, and Interpretive Considerations.

 No composer has expressed Man’s deepest emotional states as profoundly as Beethoven.
 There is a heartfelt depth to the musical experience, an enlightened level of consciousness, a sincerity and nobleness of concept that enriches and inspires.
 “Those who understand (my music) must be freed by it from all the miseries that others drag about with themselves,” Beethoven is reported to have said.
 Whether or not he actually uttered these words is ultimately unimportant, for generations have found in his music the noblest and purest expression of universally shared human values such as Love, Joy, Peace and Strength of Character.
 There is despair and anger, even rage, but never hate, not a cynical or bitter note.
 Pain and suffering (which he knew better than most are beautifully expressed to us as a necessary part of the synthesis of life.